dhdonaldha1/tic-tac-toe-client/README.md

 - Would like to eventually add a versus ai option with logic
 - Still need to find a way to reset the board so tiles can be clickable again
 - Still create functional get request to see number of previous games
+- Repeatedly signing in, signing up, and signing out causes stacking of messages
+- Tie results condition and show message

 ## Images